handsontable/handsontable/docs/content/guides/getting-started/grid-size.md

 ---
 title: Grid size
-metaTitle: Grid size - Guide - Handsontable Documentation
+metaTitle: Grid size - JavaScript Data Grid | Handsontable
+description: Set the width and height of the grid, columns, and rows, using either absolute values or values relative the parent container.
 permalink: /grid-size
 canonicalUrl: /grid-size
 tags: